AdobeDocs/workfront.sv-SE/help/quicksilver/manage-work/projects/define-a-business-case/areas-of-business-case.md

 <ol>
 <li value="1">Go to the <strong>Business Case</strong> area of a project. </li>
 <li value="2"> <p>In the<strong>Business Case Summary</strong> area, click <strong>Export</strong>.<br>A PDF file is downloaded to your computer.
 The file contains all areas of the Business Case in an easy to read format.</p> <p> <img src="assets/bc-summary-exported-350x160.png" alt="BC_Summary_exported.png" style="width: 350;height: 160;"> </p> </li>
-<li value="3">(Optional) You can attach the PDF file to an email, or print it.&nbsp;</li>
+<li value="3">(Optional) You can attach the PDF file to an email, or print it. </li>
 </ol>
 </div>
 -->

 <!--
 <div data-mc-conditions="QuicksilverOrClassic.Draft mode">
-<p>You can export the Business Case to a PDF file, in case you need to print it or attach it to an email in a more condensed format.&nbsp; The file contains all areas of the Business Case in an easy to read format.</p>
+<p>You can export the Business Case to a PDF file, in case you need to print it or attach it to an email in a more condensed format.
+The file contains all areas of the Business Case in an easy to read format.</p>
 <p>For information about how to export the Business Case, see <a href="../../../manage-work/projects/define-a-business-case/export-business-case.md" class="MCXref xref">Export the Business Case of a project </a></p> <!--
 <p data-mc-conditions="QuicksilverOrClassic.Draft mode">(NOTE: drafted and will replace the info above, when the standalone arrticle is live >> Becky!)</p>
 -->